-Tusaidiane Uganda is the custodian for 6 Microcredit Funds (MCF).
+Tusaidiane Uganda was initially custodian of 6 Microcredit Funds (MCF).
 In majority, they are founded by women groups.
 These women groups have now become independent and are no longer being supported.

 Tusaidiane is guiding the groups in managing their fund.
 This is more than just administrative and accounting support.
 It concerns also training in business planning and budgeting.
 We train beneficiaries in making a business plan (market, requirements, prices, expected profit, etc.).

 Presently, we are supporting 4 women groups on their request.
 The women are guided in how to manage their funds, how to account for the money in their group and how to set up an accounting system.
 We closely monitor the progress and if it’s positive we try to find capital (donations or loans) for their fund or we link them to donors.

 There are several women groups, who are doing their level best to improve the income situation of their members by giving out small loans from savings by the members.
 Most of them do not have access to email, internet or official banks.
 They are not able to communicate with potential donor organizations abroad, not to speak about fulfilling their criteria for getting financial support.
 They only work with savings of their members, which is highly limiting the possibilities for giving out small loans.
 Tusaidiane Uganda aims at supporting such women group with training and administrative support nearly for free.

 Tusaidiane Uganda would be delighted if we could help such groups with some extra capital, either as grant or as loan.
 Previously, we applied for and got financial support from the Melania Foundation from the Netherlands.
 Melania continued financial support for the women till 2017.